On having a good day after missing practice this week:

 On whether this was his best game:

-So, I've had better games assignment wise but I was lucky to make plays.
+"Maybe statistically but I missed some assignments out there, so little things that the average fan won't see So, I've had better games assignment wise but I was lucky to make plays.

 Eagles Head Coach Andy Reid